Come On In

 What’s it like to come to St Joseph’s the first time?
 If you actually find the church (it’s in a cul-de-sac off an easy-to-miss road), you’re in for a treat.
-St Joseph’s is a pretty limestone church with a matching old cottage that’s been renovated into a parish hall.
+St Joseph’s is a pretty limestone church with a matching old cottage that’s been renovated into a Parish hall.
 If you come shortly before one of the Sunday Masses you’ll no doubt find a couple of folks standing outside under the covered drive trading stories or opinions.
 Some will introduce themselves and everybody always has a few friendly words for visitors.
-No doubt somebody will point out our head usher who loves to make people feel at home by the time they get settled into a pew.
+Everybody loves to make new people feel at home by the time they get settled into a pew.
 You won’t be left in a pew without a bulletin for the day and being shown the location of the Prayer Books and Hymnals.